executablebooks/sphinx-panels/docs/index.rst

 The ``tabbed`` directive generates tabbed selection panels.

 Sequential directives will be grouped together, unless the ``:new-group`` option is added.
-You can set which tab woll be shown by default, using the ``:selected:`` option.
+You can set which tab will be shown by default, using the ``:selected:`` option.

 Tab directives can contain any content, and you can also set CSS classes with ``:class-label:`` and ``:class-content:``: